robertjohnsondata/telecom-churn-analysis/README.md

 \## Project Summary

 This project analyzes telecom customer churn using machine learning to identify factors that influence customer retention.
-The goal of this analysis is to help telecommunications companies better understand customer behavior and develop strategies to reduce churn.
+Using exploratory data analysis and a K-Nearest Neighbors (KNN) classification model, the project examines customer behavior patterns and predicts the likelihood of churn.

-Customer churn represents a significant challenge in subscription-based businesses because acquiring new customers is often much more expensive than retaining existing ones.
+Customer churn represents a significant challenge for telecommunications companies because acquiring new customers is often much more expensive than retaining existing ones.
+By identifying the key drivers of churn, businesses can implement targeted retention strategies to improve customer satisfaction and reduce revenue loss.

+## Project Highlights
+- Performed exploratory data analysis (EDA) to identify patterns related to customer churn
+- Built a K-Nearest Neighbors (KNN) classification model
+- Evaluated model performance using confusion matrix, classification report, and accuracy score
+- Identified key churn drivers including daily usage charges and customer service interactions
+- Provided business recommendations to improve customer retention